stackblitz/webcontainer-docs/docs/enterprise.md

 ---
 # Commercial Usage

 Supercharge your production Node.js apps with a zero-footprint backend that eliminates the need for servers, boots in milliseconds, and provides 0ms latency backend connectivity.
 With WebContainer API you can create experiences that were previously impossible.
-If you're exploring the API for usage in a commercial for-profit context, you're in the right place!
+If you're exploring the API for usage in a commercial, for-profit context, you're in the right place!

 :::tip Want to discuss your commercial use case?
  [Reach out here to book a meeting with our WebContainer API team!](https://docs.google.com/forms/d/e/1FAIpQLSertiZLl-za0ZHxsWbd2IrISVft2OpPglykEHpEllPSfnZIUg/viewform)